liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/04-securing-liferay/06-token-based-authentication.markdown

 Please note that the above sources are fully trusted.

-Furthermore, a security mechanism external to @product@ must be used; such as a fronting web server like Apache.
+Furthermore, you must use a security mechanism external to @product@, such as a fronting web server like Apache.
 The chosen fronting solution must prevent malicious @product@ user impersonation that otherwise might be possible by sending HTTP requests directly to @product@ from the client's web browser.

 Token based authentication is disabled by default.
 To manage token based SSO authentication, navigate to @product@'s Control Panel, click on *System Settings*, then click *Foundation*.
-The *Token Based SSO* is located on page *3*.
+The Token Based SSO is located on page 3.
 Alternately, you can search for *Token* in the Search field.
-Here are the configuration options for the *Token Based SSO* module:
+Here are the configuration options for the Token Based SSO module:

 **Authentication cookies:** Set this to the cookie names that must be removed after logout.
-(Example: SMIDENTITY, SMSESSION)
+(Example: `SMIDENTITY`, `SMSESSION`)

 **Enabled:** Check this box to enable token-based SSO authentication.